geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/goals.md

 # Goals

-Here are a proposed set of goals for the 1.0 (Alpha) release.
+Here are a proposed set of goals for the 1.0 (Beta) release.
 Some of these goals are motivated by [Champion Building: How to successfully adopt a developer too](https://www.gitpod.io/blog/champion-building).
 Although this blog post focuses on how to get developers in an organization to adopt a new tool, the recommendation seem very applicable to getting gardeners in a community to adopt GGC.

-## Develop a fast, reliable, robust app that satisfies the Core Value Propositions
+## 1. Provide a fast, reliable, robust app that satisfies the Core Value Propositions

 By the end of the 1.0 release period, we need to have an app that satisfies the [Core Value Propositions](cvp#the-core-value-propositions) while being fast, easy to use, and not prone to crashing.